s-ye/me/me.md

 ---

 I am Chinese American, born in Shanghai and raised in Chicago.
 I love traveling, lifting weights, running, and riding motorcycles.
-I also enjoy playing poker and am currently learning both Spanish and Chinese.
+I also enjoy playing poker and am currently learning both Chinese and Spanish.

 Books are a big part of my life, and my favorite author is John Steinbeck.